 The short answer is yes.

-The slightly longer answer is that you will need to create two projects – one for saddle stitch and one for paperback – to compare each book.
-For the interior file, you can use the same file; though be careful to note that saddle stitch binding has a much lower page count maximum than paperback.
+The slightly longer answer is that you will need to create two projects – one for saddle stitch and one for the paperback – to compare each book.
+For the interior file, you can use the same file; though be careful to note that saddle stitch binding has a much lower page count maximum than a paperback.

 Now the cover file will be different for both.
 So make sure you size a unique cover for each project type too!

 From Terri: Do you have any webinars or youtube videos available that go into more of the logistics of building a project?
 My father-in-law wants to publish his memoirs along with some photos.

 Do we ever!
 Check out our YouTube channel for all the videos currently available.
 We also have a bunch of blog posts that go into details about the publishing process and a support team who can help you with any specific questions.

 From Jolie: Can you drop a file directly into lulu from Scrivener and skip this software?

 Sort of.
 You can export a PDF from Scrivener.
 And if you make sure it’s sized correctly, you can upload it for your project on Lulu.